Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 ## 8.3 Raids

 Raids are the newest end game content in the game.
 They were first introduced with the Heart of Thorns expansion.
 In order to be able to play raids you need the Expansion in which they ship.
-There are currently 5 Raid wings.
+There are currently five Raid wings.
 Raiding itself is a bit out of scope of this tutorial, so you might want to check out the [Happy Raiders Kit](https://docs.google.com/document/d/1g7zlH3pVPvW21WIh5-qL-IXDeABtJzIqnZYXP8tCcM0/edit#heading=h.2s8eyo1) if you intend to pursue them.

 **Forsaken Thicket**